-We describe and evaluate two new, independently-applicable power reduction techniques for power management on processors that support dynamic voltage and frequency scaling (DVFS): user-driven frequency scaling (UDFS) and process-driven voltage scaling (PDVS).
+We propose and evaluate two new and independentlyapplicable techniques, process-driven voltage scaling (PDVS) and user-driven frequency scaling (UDFS), for improved power management on processors that support Dynamic Voltage and Frequency Scaling (DVFS), e.g, those used in current laptop and desktop computers.
 In PDVS, a CPU-customized profile is derived offline that encodes the minimum voltage needed to achieve stability at each combination of CPU frequency and temperature.
-On a typical processor, PDVS reduces the voltage below the worst-case minimum operating voltages given in datasheets.
-UDFS, on the other hand, dynamically adapts CPU frequency to the individual user and the workload through direct user feedback.
-Our UDFS algorithms dramatically reduce typical operating frequencies and voltages while maintaining performance at a satisfactory level for each user.
-We evaluate our techniques independently and together through user studies conducted on a Pentium M laptop running Windows applications.
-We measure the overall system power and temperature reduction achieved by our methods.
-Combining PDVS and the best UDFS scheme reduces measured system power by 49.9% (27.8% PDVS, 22.1% UDFS), averaged across all our users and applications, compared to Windows XP DVFS.
-The average temperature of the CPU is decreased by 13.2°C. User trace-driven simulation to evaluate the CPU only indicates average CPU dynamic power savings of 57.3% (32.4% PDVS, 24.9% UDFS), with a maximum reduction of 83.4%.
+On a typical processor, PDVS reduces the voltage far below the worst-case minimum operating voltages given in datasheets.
+UDFS, on the other hand, dynamically adapts CPU frequency to the individual user and the workload through a simple user feedback mechanism, unlike currentlyused DVFS methods which rely only on CPU utilization.
+Our UDFS algorithms dramatically reduce typical operating frequencies while maintaining performance at satisfactory levels for each user.
+We evaluated our techniques independently and together through user studies conducted on a modern Pentium M laptop running Windows applications.
+Our studies include both single task and multitasking scenarios.
+We measure the overall system power and temperature reduction caused by our methods.
+Combining PDVS and the best UDFS scheme reduces measured system power by 49.9% (27.8% PDVS, 22.1% UDFS), averaged across all our users and applications, compared to the Windows XP DVFS scheme.
+The average temperature of the CPU is decreased by 13.2°C on average.
+Using user trace-driven simulation to evaluate the CPU only, we find average CPU dynamic power savings of 57.3% (32.4% PDVS, 24.9% UDFS), with a maximum of reduction 83.4%.
 In a multitasking environment, the same UDFS+PDVS technique reduces the CPU dynamic power by 75.7% on average.